rubensmg/arduino-serial-read/README.md

 $ git clone https://github.com/rubensmg/arduino-serial-read.git
 ```

 After that, open two terminals, one for initialization of the API and another for initialization of the script.
-With this, execute the following command:
+With this, execute the following commands:
 Terminal 1 (API):
 ```
-$ npm api
+$ npm start
 ```
 Terminal 2 (Script):
 ```
 $ node ./board.js
 ```

-To stop the running, press `Ctrl+C` in terminals.
+To stop the running, press `Ctrl+C` in the two terminals.

 ## Using
 A simple description of all endpoints in API